 Pandora, World of Avatar Attractions

-Pandora is home to one of the most popular attractions in all of Walt Disney World.
-Flight of Passage opened with the new land several years back and has proven to be one of the most sought-after attractions in Disney park history.
+Pandora is home to one of the most popular attractions in Walt Disney World, Flight of Passage.
+Since the attraction opened, it has become one of the most sought-after attractions in Disney Park’s history.

-If you are visiting Pandora, the World of Avatar, for the first time, then Flight of Passage is truly a ride experience that you don’t want to miss.
-Some of these pictures are from when the attraction first opened.
-It’s a good reminder that you will only see this part of the queue if you elect to wait in the standby line.
+If you are visiting Pandora, the World of Avatar, for the first time, then Flight of Passage is a priority.
+You don’t want to miss it.

-Granted, on a typical day, you are probably looking at something more like a 90-minute wait.
-Unless you reserve a lightning lane to bypass the standby line.
+Granted, you are probably looking at something more like a 90-minute wait on a typical day.
+But, of course, you can purchase a Lightning Lane to bypass the standby line if they’re available.

-Anyway, when you get into the central portion of the queue before boarding your Flight of Passage, you’ll run into this guy, Dr. Stevens.
-He also coined the phrase that Disney fans know as “Uh Fly.”
+When you get into the central portion of the queue before boarding your Flight of Passage, you’ll run into this guy, Dr. Stevens.
+He also coined the phrase Disney fans know as “Uh Fly.”

 He’ll have you stand on a circle and move around.
 This is a great place to practice all those dance moves you’ve been waiting to bust out on vacation.